mikeraynham/wildaboutpilates/about.md

 I use Pilates frequently during my practice.
 I like to help people to become stronger, more flexible and to improve posture and function, irrespective of their level of experience of Pilates or level of ability.

+I have a special interest in women's health Physiotherapy and strength & conditioning.
+Not only has Pilates improved my strength, mobility, balance and body awareness, it has enabled me to help thousands of people during my career.

 ## Qualifications

 {% include testimonial.html